beckphoem/Coursera-IBM-Python-for-Data-Science-AI-and-Development/Module-3-Python-Programming-Fundamentals/Module-3-5-Objects-and-Classes/3-5-1-Objects-and-Classes.md

  Let's do several less abstract examples

+### In shorts:

+- Python has lots of data types
+- Types:
+	- Integers : `1, 2, 567`
+	- Floats: `1.2, 0.62,...`
+	- Strings: `'a', 'abc', 'The cat is yellow'`
+	- Lists: `[1, 2, 'abc']`
+	- Dictionaries " `{'dog':1, 'Cat':2}`
+	- Boolean: `False, True`
+- Each is an `Object`
+- Every object has:
+	- A type
+	- An internal data representation (a blueprint)
+	- A set of procedures for interacting with the object (method)
+- An object is an instance of a particular type

+## Objects: Type

  Every time we create an integer, we are creating an instance of type integer, or we are creating an integer object

  In this case, we are creating five instances of type integer or five integer objects